deepflowio/docs/docs/zh/02-ce-install/04-multi-k8s.md

 image:
   repository: registry.cn-beijing.aliyuncs.com/deepflow-ce/deepflow-agent
 deepflowServerNodeIPS:
-# Note: If deepflow-server uses service type is NodePort, you can fill in the host IP of the server here.
+# Note: If the deepflow-server service type is NodePort, you should enter the host IP of the server here.
-# Note: If deepflow-server uses service type is LoadBalancer, you can fill in the VIP of LoadBalancer here.
+# Note: If the deepflow-server service type is LoadBalancer, you should enter the VIP of the LoadBalancer here.
 - 10.1.2.3  # FIXME
 - 10.4.5.6  # FIXME
-clusterNAME: $CLUSTER_NAME  # FIXME: Fill in the created $CLUSTER_NAME here
+clusterNAME: $CLUSTER_NAME  # FIXME: Enter the created $CLUSTER_NAME here
-deepflowK8sClusterID:       # FIXME: Fill in the created $CLUSTER_NAME ID here EOF
+deepflowK8sClusterID:       # FIXME: Enter the created $CLUSTER_NAME ID here
+EOF

 helm repo add deepflow https://deepflow-ce.oss-cn-beijing.aliyuncs.com/chart/stable